 Diversification of cash reserves can help businesses access extended protection, achieve more competitive rates, access the types of accounts they need, and prevent fraud.
 In the past, achieving diversification was a time-consuming task.
 But with advances in financial technology – or fintech – it is easier than ever.

-One client of ours had accounts at 144 banks before they worked with us.
+Opening accounts at diverse banks across the country can be done by a company’s finance and accounting team, but it takes a lot of legwork.
+For example, one of our clients had accounts at 144 banks before they worked with us.
 Their CFO would scour the papers for the best rates over the weekend, call the banks during the week to negotiate rates, and do the same thing all over again the next week.
-That took valuable time out of his days, time he could have spent on more important tasks.
+That took valuable time out of his days that he could have spent on more important tasks.